- Criminal Record

 - Personal Care Assistant

 How can I get an application for Options Accessible Deer Hunt held at Rydell National Wildlife Refuge?

 Go to the Oct 2017 newsletter and you can open an application form.
-Know this is not what we designed this for but we are making it work.

 Options has another web site that lists other deer hunts people with disabilities can access.
 Just go to www.optionsoutdoors.org and go to the events tab.
 When the page appers with pins that list each event you may filter the pins by type of event by narrowing it to "Deer Hunting."
 Prior to filtering both fishing as well as hunts will be listed.
 Once the map is up you can go to a page that explains each hunt by clicking the pin and then clicking for "more information" on the line shown when a description box comes up or you can scroll down past the map to a listing of the hunts where you can open a page to access additional information for each hunt.